RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 This shows you a list of all your projects.
 Click 'See inside' to continue programming your animation.

+If you're using Scratch online and don't have a username, you can click 'Download to your computer' to save your project.

 # Step 2: Animating your sprites { .activity .new-page}

 Now that you have some sprites, let's add code to animate them!